algo7/TripAdvisor-Review-Scraper/container_provisioner/README.md

 # Container Provisioner
 Container Provisioner is a tool written in [Go](https://go.dev/) that provides a UI for the users to interact with the scraper.
-It uses [Docker API](https://docs.docker.com/engine/api/) to provision the containers and run the scraper.
+It uses the [Docker API](https://docs.docker.com/engine/api/) to provision the containers and run the scraper.
 The UI is written in raw HTML and JavaScript while the backend web framwork is [Fiber](https://docs.gofiber.io/).

 The scraped reviews will be uploaded to [Cloudflare R2 Buckets](https://www.cloudflare.com/lp/pg-r2/) for storing.
 R2 is S3-Compatible; therefore, technically, one can also use AWS S3 for storing the scraped reviews.